-This bad execution is where most of our bad stories come from, because we're acting like these guys on the left, rather than the Uncharted guys.
-And we keep making Alan Quatermain movies instead of Indiana Jones and the Last Crusade.
+Quite the opposite, this is where most of our bad stories come from, because we're acting like these guys, rather than the Uncharted guys.
+And we keep making Alan Quatermain movies instead of this The Last Crusade.

 I didn't work on Uncharted 2, and the guys who did presented a number of interesting talks about the development of that game.
 I'm not here to analyze what makes Uncharted 2 so successful, I just want to show how it fits into the idea of the identity bubble.